Accidents and Injury Claim Settlements: FAQ

 Can I get a lawyer to accept a lower percentage of my settlement?

-See: Negotiating Reduced Personal Injury Lawyer Fees
+Learn more: Negotiating Reduced Personal Injury Lawyer Fees.

 How do I collect my personal injury settlement?

-If you sued the person who harmed you (the "defendant') directly and there is no insurance coverage in play, collecting a settlement or judgment can be more complicated.
+If you sued the person who harmed you directly and there is no insurance coverage in play, collecting a settlement or judgment can be more complicated.
 Getting a judgment is one thing, but getting your money is another, and it will be a challenge if the defendant doesn't have much in the way of assets.

 Will I need to pay taxes on my settlement money?